Culmination Of 18 Months Of Van Life In Mexico

 Google Fi is convenient, but it is by far the most expensive option.
 Currently, you can choose between an unlimited plan or a pay-as-you-go plan.

-If you have a large travel budget, Google Fi is a decent option.
-You pay more, but in return you get hassle-free convenience.
+Google Fi is a decent option if you have a large travel budget.
+You pay more, but in return, you get hassle-free convenience.

 Cafes With WIFI

 Getting Internet when traveling in Mexico is easy with the thousands of cafes all throughout the country.
-Every major city is almost guaranteed to have a Starbucks or two and even some of the smallest towns and villages have an independent cafe with WIFI service.
+Every major city is almost guaranteed to have a Starbucks or two; even some of the smallest towns and villages have an independent cafe with WIFI service.

 Just like in the USA and Canada, there are lots of different overnight options to take advantage of all throughout Mexico.
 In this chapter, we take a look at several of the main overnight camp options for your van life journey in Mexico.